roguh/pympw/README.md

 ## **Features**

 - ✔ Faithful and concise implementation of Master Password v3 using standard Python crypto libraries **scrypt, hmac, and digest.sha256**.
-- ✔ Quick password generation for a single site.
+- ✔ *Quick password generation* for a single site.
+- ✔ Generate long passwords, PINs, or even memorable phrases
 - ✔ Intuitive interactive session. *Type your master password once and request site passwords as you go!*
 - ✔ Copy passwords to your clipboard --- *never print passwords out at all!*
 - ✔ Interactive session can timeout after a few minutes to *protect your privacy*
-- ✔ Support for counter and *all* password template classes (maximum, long, medium, basic, short, PIN, name, and phrase)
+- ✔ Support for counter and *all* MPv3 password template classes (maximum, long, medium, basic, short, PIN, name, and phrase)

 ## Installation